Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Experiments

 \paragraph{Setting} We evaluate \texttt{Zebra}'s ability to perform in-context learning by \textit{leveraging example trajectories that follow the same underlying dynamics as the target}.
 Formally, in the \(n\)-shot adaptation setting, we assume access to a set of \(n\) context trajectories \(\{\vu_1^{0: m\Delta t}, \ldots , \vu_n^{0: m\Delta t}\}\) at inference time, all of which belong to the same dynamical system \(\mathcal{F}_{\xi}\).
-The goal of the adaptation task is to accurately predict a future trajectory \(\vu_*^{\Delta t:m \Delta t}\) from a new initial condition \(\vu_*^0\), knowing that the target dynamics is shared with the provided context example trajectories.
-In this comparison, \texttt{Zebra} is the only model that performs in-context learning from these example trajectories.
+The goal of the adaptation task is to accurately predict a future trajectory \(\vu_*^{\Delta t:m \Delta t}\) from a new initial condition \(\vu_*^0\), knowing that the underlying target dynamics is shared with the provided context example trajectories.

-\paragraph{Sampling} For \texttt{Zebra}, we employ a random sampling procedure for generating the next tokens for all datasets, setting a low temperature (\(\tau=0.1\)) to prioritize accuracy over diversity.
+\paragraph{Sampling} For \texttt{Zebra}, we use here a random sampling procedure at inference for generating the next tokens for all datasets, setting a low temperature (\(\tau=0.1\)) to prioritize accuracy over diversity.
 Predictions are generated using a single sample under this configuration.